America's Morning Headquarters

-America's Morning Headquarters (formerly Your Weather Today, Morning Rush and AMHQ) television program on The Weather Channel.
+America's Morning Headquarters (formerly Your Weather Today, Morning Rush and AMHQ) is a television program on The Weather Channel.
 Airing every morning from 6 a.m. to 2 p.m.
 Eastern Time, the program focuses on morning weather conditions, news and business information from around the country.
 The program debuted on January 10, 2000, under its original title.
 If there is a major weather event, it used to air until 10 am, however since 2017, it's usually cut back an hour for additional live broadcasts for Weather Center Live.

 Program history

 As Your Weather Today

 In 2000, The Weather Channel began a multi-year reformatting of its program schedule, converting from a one-program approach (embodied in Weather Center) to a multi-program schedule for its forecast programs.
 The first changes occurred with its morning schedule, formerly composed solely of Weather Center AM.
 Two programs were carved out of Weather Center AM initially, First Outlook and Your Weather Today, which debuted on January 10, 2000 (a third "morning" program, Day Planner, premiered in 2003).
 At its launch, Your Weather Today was anchored by Heather Tesch (who had made her TWC debut the year prior) and Marshall Seese.
 For Your Weather Today, the Local on the 8s concept – in which local forecasts are shown six times an hour – was revived.
 One of the segments featured on the program was "Travel Desk", focusing on air travel and highway travel conditions.

 In 2008, Your Weather Today underwent a graphical relaunch as part of TWC's conversion to high-definition broadcasts; between June 2 and August 12, all the Weather Channel's live weather programming began broadcasting in high definition from a new HD studio facility.
 Marshall Seese retired in November of that year, and was replaced by Nicole Mitchell.
 In March 2009, Tesch left Your Weather Today to become co-anchor of Day Planner and was replaced by Kevin Robinson.
 Also at this point, storm tracker Jim Cantore joined the show from Evening Edition, which was canceled around that time.

 Program logo used from April 5, 2010, to April 13, 2012.

 On June 22, 2009, Stephanie Abrams and Mike Bettes, both of whom previously hosted Beyond the Forecast, took over as co-anchors of Your Weather Today after the former program's cancellation.
 As Abrams serves as a fill-in for Al Roker on NBC's Today, which broadcasts from New York City, Jen Carfagno and Eric Fisher both frequently serve as substitutes for Abrams.